Vild/xcb-d/README.md

 ## How to update
 Copy in the new .xml files from the libxcb-proto repository.
-Change the xcb.d file to match the xcb.h file from the libxcb repository.
+Change the source/xcb/xcb.d & source/xcb/xcbext.d file to match the xcb.h & xcbext.h file from the libxcb repository.
 Run `./rebuild.sh`

 ## Version scheme